Take a look at these e-newsletters, which of them do you like more?

 Approximately it is the opposite of the recommendation above:

 You may say it’s a crazy idea to send such messages, however, I’m not alone in my sympathy to these email campaigns type.

-After three years of careful analysis of the best email marketing practices for the AtomPark Software clients and blog readers, I’ve noticed that email subscribers really love bright emails.
+After three years of careful analysis of the best email marketing company image practices for the AtomPark Software clients and blog readers, I’ve noticed that email subscribers really love bright emails.

 And I have a list of coherent arguments on this:

-- People prefer to click on images, so eye-catching newsletters have a 42% higher click-through rate compared to text-only one.
+- People prefer to click on image based emails, so eye-catching newsletters have a 42% higher click-through rate compared to text-only one.

 - Visual elements help to underline the main idea of the message.

 - Use of illustrations improves brand awareness.